kamilaut/meet/README.md

 **Scenario 2: Show error when user changes the settings (city, time range)**

-**Given** that the user has opened the events page and the user has selected a specific city and time range
+**Given** that the user has opened the events page

-**When** the user tries to change the city or time range settings
+**When** the user tries to change the city or number of events settings

-**Then** the page should display an error message to inform the user that the action is not allowed and the page should not update to show events for the newly selected city and time range.
+**Then** the page should display an error message to inform the user that the action is not allowed, and the page should not update to show events for the newly selected city and time range.

-FEATURE 5: DATAVISUALIZATION
+FEATURE 5: DATA VISUALIZATION

-Story: As a user, Iwould like to be able to see a chart showing the upcoming events in each city so that Iknow what events are organized in which city.
+Story: As a user, I would like to be able to see a chart showing the upcoming events in each city so that Iknow what events are organized in which city.

 **Scenario: Show a chart with the number of upcoming events in each city**

-**Given** that the user has opened the events page and there are upcoming events in multiple cities
+**Given** that the user has opened the events page, and there are upcoming events in multiple cities

 **When** the user selects the option to view a chart of upcoming events by city

-**Then** the page should display a chart with the number of upcoming events in each city and the chart should be organized by the city with the highest number of upcoming events displayed first.
-The user should be able to view the chart to get an overview of the upcoming events in each city.
+**Then** the page should display a chart with the number of upcoming events in each city, and the chart should be organized by the city with the highest number of upcoming events displayed first.